 Larry arranged these hymns with no bell changes, and no techniques that need tables.
 As a result, ringers can play them from music stands.
-In these times of social distancing, that’s proving to be an advantage!
+In times of social distancing, that proved to be an advantage!

 How difficult is this music?